 Let’s be honest horses will eat most things, regardless of whether it’s healthy or not but what do they really like to eat?
-You’ll be very hard pushed to find a horse that doesn’t things like apples and carrots but if you’ve ever watched a horse eating a watermelon you’ll know they go potty for them!!
+You’ll be very hard pushed to find a horse that doesn’t things like apples and carrots but if you’ve ever watched a horse eating watermelon you’ll know they go potty for them!!
 Horses also love anything with sugar in (regardless of whether its artificially added sugars or those that occur naturally), this is because the sugars make them salivate more which in turn aids digestion.
-Some how horses seem to instinctively know what will help them.
+Somehow horses seem to instinctively know what will help them.

 Are mints okay to feed to horses?

-Horses have a very delicate digestive system and mint actually helps with the digestive process, and of course they absolutely love mints too!
+Horses have a very delicate digestive system and mint actually helps with the digestive process, and of course, they absolutely love mints too!
 If you’re after a healthy treat for your horse though mints might not be the best option, even special mints for horses contain a lot of sugar.
 If you’re not keen on giving your horse sugary treats then why not feed them a few mint leaves?
 This while have the same benefit on their digestion but without the sugar.
-You could even make mint flavoured treats if you wanted to, just follow the recipe on the next page.
+You could even make mint flavored treats if you wanted to, just follow the recipe on the next page.

 Page 2 – Healthy horse treat recipes